Developing an app is just one part of the process. Making it reach and be usable to the global audience is an altogether different ball game.

 You can figure out which language should be your priority by looking at – the most used language on the internet and the languages spoken by the most paid users of any app store.

 Also, analyze the app stores’ report sheets to see which location you are getting maximum download from and when you find that out, adopt to those languages to increase engagement levels from that customer group.
+The aim is to make yours a multilingual app that talks in the language of your user.

 If the app is already live, analyze the user acquisition performance report in the stores to find out countries you have not localized to, but are seeing many visits from.
 These visits can indicate an interest in your application from that country and can be seen as opportunity to surge installs through localizing.